The Wedding Vibes

 A Baraat is the groom’s procession into the wedding ceremony.
 The procession signifies an age-old tradition of the groom who would travel an average of five to seven days to his bride to be home.
 Nowadays, the baraat is condens to up to an hour of dancing and celebration.
 This is everything you need to know about a baraat.

 Moving on to the actual wedding celebration, the function begins with the mounting of the Baraat.
-The arrival of the groom to the altar is known as the Baraat.
 The Baraat is like a mini festival in itself with everyone dancing to the beat of the dhol (or music).

 6. Bride’s Entry